-- 5.14.1.
-The current housing requirement for the Borough contained in the adopted TVBRLP (2011-2029) is a minimum of 10,584 homes.
-It should be noted that the Local Plan however, does not provide a specific housing needs figure for Wellow Parish. - 5.14.2.
-The Settlement Hierarchy set out in Local Plan Policy COM2 classifies West Wellow as a rural village in 'Northern Test Valley', and given this categorization, Wellow could currently be expected to support some limited windfall development, replacement dwellings, community-led developments and the re-use of buildings.
-The Local Plan does not presently contain any strategic housing allocations for the Parish.
+5.14.1.
+The current housing requirement for the Borough contained in the adopted Test Valley Borough Revised Local Plan (2011-2029) is a minimum of 10,584 homes.
+It should be noted that the Local Plan however, does not provide a specific housing needs figure for Wellow Parish.